 Another states: “More awful than the pain of physical suffering that Jesus endured was the psychological pain of bearing the guilt for our sin....
 God imputed our sins to Christ” (Grudem.
 1994.
-573-574; emp. original).
+573-574; emphasis original).
 Another writer alleges that “our sins [were] transferred to Christ” and accordingly he became “a sinner” on the cross (Choate, 69).

 The theory is false for two reasons.

-This dogma strikes at the very heart of the Christian system and the atoning death of our Savior, and logically reflects outright heresy (though some appear to be unable to follow the dogma to its inevitable conclusion).
+This dogma strikes at the very heart of the Christian system and the atoning death of our Savior and logically reflects outright heresy (though some appear to be unable to follow the dogma to its inevitable conclusion).

-In addition, the theory of imputed “sin” is nonsensical.
+In addition, the theory of imputed sin is nonsensical.
 Sin is an act committed by personal choice (1 Jn.
 3:4).
-It is “behavior or activity” that does not conform to the divine standard (Danker, 2000, 51).
+It is a behavior or activity that does not conform to the divine standard (Danker, 2000, 51).

 Guy N. Woods once reviewed an article contending for the ludicrous notion that Jesus bore the guilt of our transgressions on the cross.
 He described it as “beyond all doubt, blasphemous in nature.”
 He responded to the superficial arguments employed in its defense.
 Those who have access to it should read this essay (1976, I.338-340).

 For example, the latter text affirms that Christ “his own self bare our sins in his body upon the tree.”
 But Peter’s declaration can hardly mean that the Lord became infected with sin while upon the cross.
-The apostle already had declared that Jesus died as “a lamb without blemish and without spot” (1:19).
-If the Lord died, having “absorbed” sin, the foregoing language becomes meaningless.
+The apostle already had declared that Jesus died as “a lamb without blemish and without spot” (1 Pet.
+1:19).
+If the Lord died, having absorbed sin, Peter’s previous language becomes meaningless.

-They involve a common biblical figure of speech known as “metonymy.”
-In this figure a subject is named when in reality something associated with the subject is intended.
+They involve a common biblical figure of speech known as metonymy.
+In this figure, a subject is named when in reality something associated with the subject is intended.
 Any good textbook on sacred hermeneutics (the science of Bible interpretation) will provide ample evidence and illustrations of this figure of speech.

 “Literally, Christ could not be sin; He was wholly without sin; and the only way for the language to be true is by the use of this form of metonymy.
 He became a sin-offering for us” (n.d., 284; Bullinger, 1968, 584; cf. Eph.
 5:2).

-Either that, or else Christ was allowed to suffer as if he were afflicted with sin—which, of course, he was not, in any actual sense.
+Either that or else Christ was allowed to suffer as if he were afflicted with sin—which, of course, he was not, in any actual sense.